valeriansaliou/vigil/PACKAGING.md

     1. Publish package on Crates: `cargo publish --no-verify`

 4. **How to build Vigil, package it and release it on GitHub (multiple architectures):**
+    1. Install the cross-compilation utility: `cargo install cross`
-    1. `./scripts/release_binaries.sh --version=1.0.0`
+    2. Release all binaries: `./scripts/release_binaries.sh --version=1.0.0`
-    2. Publish all the built archives on the [releases](https://github.com/valeriansaliou/vigil/releases) page on GitHub
+    3. Publish all the built archives on the [releases](https://github.com/valeriansaliou/vigil/releases) page on GitHub

 5. **How to update Docker image:**
     1. `docker build .`